akira-kurogane/mongodb-guide/content/connecting_guide/human_ix/mongo_shell/_index.md

 In the example above:

 1. _&lt;database\_name&gt;_ is set as the db scope.
 This will go in command objects put into MongoDB Wire protocol messages sent from here.
-It won't be changed there is another "use xxxxx" statement or something that implies it, like a _db.getSiblingDB(...)_ function.
+It won't be changed unless there is another _"use xxxxx"_ statement or something that implies it, like a _db.getSiblingDB(...)_ function.
 2. _db.getVersion()_ will create a <tt>buildinfo</tt> command as BSON object.
 Through javascript-interpreter-to-C++-code boundary and then the C++ driver library that is put that in wire protocol message message and send it the db server.
 The response travels those layers in reverse, finally ending with the <tt>buildinfo</tt> result in Javascript object, from which the _version_ property is picked and printed.
 3. _db.serverStatus()_ is a helper function that executes _db.adminCommand({serverStatus: 1})) instead.
 I.e. this time the BSON object being packed and set is _{serverStatus: 1}_ compared to _{hostinfo: 1}_.
 At the return the whole object (rather than just one scalar value property) is pretty-printed onto the terminal output.
-4. A similar pattern at first to the last two comands, just that a _{find: "database\_name.collection\_name"}_ BSON object is being sent.
-However this time there will be a cursor with results.
-Through the driver API each document in the cursor results will be passed separately with each iteration of the cursor.
-If more results need to be fetched from the server side <tt>getMore</tt> requests holding the cursor id value from the <tt>find</tt> command's result will be sent and read repeatedly until the cursor is exhausted (or times out) on the server side.
+4. A similar pattern at first to the last two commands, with a _{find: "database\_name.collection\_name"}_ BSON object being sent first.
+The result will contain the found docs, at least if they number 100 or less and fit within the max wire protocol message size.
+In that simple case it is one request, one response, end.
+But in the case not all of the documents are delived in one go the result will also contain a (cursor) _"exhaust": false_ value and cursor id value.
+The driver automatically continues fetching more results from server-side (assuming you bother to iterate the fetched first batch to its end) with a different type of command &ndash; the [<tt>getMore</tt>](https://docs.mongodb.com/manual/reference/command/getMore/) command (or in the legacy way, an [OP\_GET\_MORE](https://docs.mongodb.com/manual/reference/mongodb-wire-protocol/index.html#op-get-more) wire protocol message).

 #### Ever-present db namespace